Robotic-Systems-Labs/RoboticSystemsLabs/docs/EGR-455-Labs/455_Lab_02-FindingMotorConstant/egr455_Lab_02.md

 </ul>
 This equation will find the torque load the motor can handle at the given speed input.
 Rearrange the equation so that the Torque load is now the input, and the output is the speed.
 Use this new formula to predict the speed for a torque load force of your choice.
 To produce this torque force, use the spool dimension shown in <strong>Figure 14</strong> to determine the lever arm length and some weight arrangement that varies somewhere between one kilogram and 100 grams, in increments of 100 grams.
 You will hook this weight configuration onto the end of the torque string.
-Run the motor at the rated voltage level and display the speed of the motor under load.
+<ins>Run the motor at the <strong>rated voltage level</strong> and display the speed of the motor <strong>under load</strong> on the LCD screen.</ins>

+{: .warning-title}
+> LIMITED WEIGHT SETS
+>
+> There is a limited number of One kilogram weight sets that has to be shared.
+>   1. Please only take a set when you are ready to use it.
+>   1. <strong>Do not remove from classroom.</strong> There are multiply class section.

 <figure>
     <img src="SpoolImage.png"